csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

 anti-flicker snippet.
 Knowingly hiding a page for up to four seconds feels like insanity to me, but at least we do have a timeout.
-The problem with anti-flicker snippets is that if that four-second timeout is reached, we’ll still display the page even if experiments haven’t completed—the `4000`ms is a magic number that we use to hopefully win a race condition.
+The problem with anti-flicker snippets is that if that four-second timeout is reached, we’ll still display the page even if experiments haven’t completed — the `4000`ms is a magic number that we use to hopefully win a race condition.

 By using `blocking=render`, that timeout now becomes [governed by the browser’s